cyclist-org/cyclist/cyclone_artifact_scripts/cyclone.readme.md

 This will copy the `figure3a.png` file to the current directory in which you ran the command.
 Note that you have to copy each file individually; you cannot use glob patterns in the filename.

+## Instructions for Further Review and Use of the Artifact